 Clinical Environment & Typical Daily Procedures for Zoo Vet Techs

-Each zoo has unique veterinary care environments.
+Each zoo has a unique veterinary care environment.
 While some zoos may house veterinary complexes with state-of-the-art radiology suites and well-equipped surgery and procedure rooms, others may have more basic facilities.

 Regular exposure to heat, humidity, and cold is the norm for zoo vet techs.
 However, vet techs may be exposed to extremes in temperature, humidity, and moisture when tending to zoo animals since they are housed in artificial habitats designed to ensure their health and well-being.

 Zoo vet techs may also be exposed to potentially hazardous chemical substances such as cleaning agents used for animal enclosures.
 Additionally, like most animal handlers, zoo vet techs may be exposed to disease organisms.
 As a result, they may experience minor physical trauma such as cuts, bruises, and minor burns even when handling the animals appropriately.
-To best protect its staff, a zoo may require its employees to be vaccinated for rabies and other zoonotic diseases.
+A zoo may require its employees to be vaccinated for rabies and other zoonotic diseases to best protect its staff.

 Though zoo veterinary technicians typically work at zoos, some may find work at aquariums and other animal research facilities, where many though not all, the same hazards apply.

-When it comes to typical daily procedures performed by a zoo vet tech, these tasks can be as varied as the patient population.
+When it comes to typical daily procedures a zoo vet tech performs, these tasks can be as varied as the patient population.
 Zoo vet techs assist veterinarians with routine, diagnostic, and emergency procedures.
 These procedures include surgery, digital radiology, dental prophylaxis (teeth cleaning) and radiology, anesthesia induction, monitoring and recovery, medication administration, and IV catheter placement.

 Since zoos care for endangered species, having training in ultrasonography – which the Merck Manual defines as the use of high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues – is a valuable skill to ensure that animal populations can survive and thrive in the future.